 If one of the layers of laminated glass loses its integrity, the plastic layer is therefore exposed and could melt under the right conditions.
 The laminated glass will crack under less abuse and if it is penetrated, it can create shards of large pieces with jagged edges.

-Polycarbonate is a substitute for a glass sash for applications when the application requires working with Hydrofluoric Acid (HF).
-HF etches glass, therefore, using HF in a standard hood over time will eventually require sash replacement due to the clouding.
-This type of barrier can be installed on most fume hood types, you will just want to make sure the liner material is compatible with the HF to ensure the longest life out of the fume hood.
+Polycarbonate is a substitute for a glass sash for applications that include working with Hydrofluoric Acid (HF).
+HF etches glass, therefore, using HF in a standard hood over time will eventually require sash replacement due to clouding.
+This type of barrier can be installed on most fume hood types.
+Make sure the liner material is compatible with HF to ensure the longest life out of the fume hood.
 Labconco’s PVC Acid Digestion hood comes standard with a Polycarbonate sash.

 All these types of safety glass are used in the fume hood industry in different situations.
-Labconco’s standard hood comes with tempered safety glass due to its strength principles.
+Due to its superior strength, Labconco uses tempered safety glass as the standard glazing material on a wide range of hoods.
 If you have an application that uses Hydrofluoric Acid, a polycarbonate sash needs to be specified to ensure a long lasting sash.
-Please contact Labconco with any questions regarding a sash for your application.
+Please contact Labconco with any questions regarding a sash recommendation for your application.

 |chevron_left||Video: Patent issued for award winning Type C1 biosafety cabinet technology||Articles||Wellesley College eyes LEED with Labconco||chevron_right|